GV110-4-SP-CO:

 BSC LL25 Politics with Business,

-BSC LL20 Politics with Data Science,
+BSC LL20 Politics with Data Science

 Module description

-The module provides an introduction to the philosophy and theory of (empirical social) science, its structure, and methods.
+This module provides an introduction into the basics of the philosophy and theory of (empirical social) science, its structure, and procedures/techniques.
+It tackles questions such as "what is a research design?" and "how is scientific progress made?"

 Module aims